Dubai Internet City Free Zones (DIC)

 - Branch of a Foreign Company, where the applicant is a foreign registered corporate person

-- Branch of a UAE Company, where the applicant is a UAE registered corporate person
+- Branch of a UAE Company, where the applicant is a UAE registered a corporate person

 Business Infrastructure in Dubai Internet City: